 Using purposeful social learning to increase employee engagement

 Is the 90-9-1 principle causing you disappointment with employee engagement on your digital social platforms?
-This principle demonstrates that only 1% of participants create content and 9% actively engage with that content, for example, by responding to it, whilst 90% are ‘lurkers’ who observe but do not contribute.
+This principle highlights that only 1% of participants create content, 9% actively engage with that content, and a staggering 90% are ‘lurkers’ who observe but do not contribute.

 You can see this principle in action for online social communities across different platforms, including Facebook.
 However, with over 1.6 million daily Facebook users, even a measly 10% of engagement through users posting or commenting equates to a seemingly active community.
 Scale this down to an online community within a business unit or team and these percentages can make you wonder if it is worth it.